Skip to main content

 Hough the Record

-Not content with only being an incredible pianist, Stephen Hough has also composed, writing a cello concerto, teaches at the Royal Northern College of Music and London’s Royal Academy of Music, writes for several newspapers, and also paints.
+Not content with only being an incredible pianist, Sir Stephen Hough has also composed, writing a cello concerto, teaches at the Royal Northern College of Music and London’s Royal Academy of Music, writes for several newspapers, and also paints.
 He’s also managed to find a mistake in Tchaikovsky’s Piano Concerto No.1, working out there was a wrong note in the music that had laid unnoticed for over 100 years…